CloudsWeight/kodiTV/README.md

 # kodiTV
 kodi + IPTV = v niiice &lt;3

-Note: This is only tested on Debian based distro
+Note: This is only tested on Debian based distro and script must be run as sudo

-download this repository to folde of your choice.
+download this repository to folder of your choice.

 chmod +x kodiTV.sh

-run kodi
+sudo ./kodi

 install AddOn PVR-ARGUSTV when prompted